 MO the big black and white fellow who was with his fosterer for over 8 months is over the moon in his new home and very much loved.
 He was in our care far too long and even had his own photo shoot to help find him a home.

 CHARLIE an elderly tabby stray (one of several this summer).
 The lady who brought him to our notice was keen to adopt him but was concerned about how painfully thin he was.
 Vets checks highlighted a hyperthyroid condition.
-He has now started treatment and is in his new forever home.
+He has now started treatment and is in his new forever home with the person who found him.
 Cats Protection will support veterinary costs for his condition.
-His new owner says he has settled in well and is so affectionate.
-If feels like he has always lived with them.
+His new owner says he has settled in well and is so affectionate, it feels like he has always lived with us.

 STORM - one year on from timid to tremendous.